 View/Download PPP Governing Board Policy Circulars

 The formulation of the GPRAM was based on the results of the studies under the Philippines-Australia Partnership for Economic Governance Reforms (PEGR) Facility.
 It was adopted by the Investment Coordination Committee (ICC)-Cabinet Committee on 07 December 2010.
-Several modifications were made on the matrix as noted by the ICC-CC on 22 December 2014 and 25 April 2016.
+Several modification were made on the matrix and were noted by the ICC Cabinet Committee in the years 2014 and 2016.

-The GPRAM is intended to be recommendatory and envisioned to serve as reference of the ICC and the proponent agencies in the ICC review of PPP projects.
+The GPRAM identifies the party that could best handle the risks involved in undertaking a PPP project including some proposed mitigating strategies and contractual provision for each risk.
+It is intended to be recommendatory and envisioned to serve as reference of the ICC and the proponent agencies in the ICC review of PPP projects.

-View/Download Generic Preferred Risks Allocation Matrix (GPRAM) (PDF, 479KB)
+View/Download Generic Preferred Risks Allocation Matrix (GPRAM) (PDF, 525KB)

 The Office of the Court Administrator (OCA) issued OCA Circular No. 232-2015 – Application of Republic Act No. 8974, enjoining all courts to avoid delay in issuance of writs of possession involving national government infrastructure projects.